drinkbird/drinkbird.github.io/_posts/blog/2021-06-24-start-a-blog.md

 There is nothing wrong with paid promotions; the problem is that if you don't already have enough material to turn those random visitors into followers, you will probably lose money and not even break even.

-A good way of getting some organic traffic is to post comments on other blogs on related themes; just to clarify, I'm referring to *meaningful comments that add value*, and not shameless self-plugs!
+A good way of getting some organic traffic is to engage meaningfully on the platforms where your readers already gather — thoughtful comments on LinkedIn, technical discussion on Hacker News, dev.to, or the right community Discord or Slack.
+Just to clarify, I'm referring to *meaningful contributions that add value*, and not shameless self-plugs!

-Finally, you can include your blog address in your e-mail signature, business cards and all your profiles across social media and services, e.g. GitHub, LinkedIn, etc.
+Finally, include your blog address in your e-mail signature and across all your profiles, e.g. LinkedIn, GitHub, and the other services where people look you up.

 Remember, keep adding value, and people will notice.